oreillymedia/production-resources/word/index.md

 If the template opens as a document, and not as a template (if it says "Document1" in the title bar, and not "ORA.dot"), close the document without saving changes.
 Move the ORA.dot file from your desktop to your *My Templates* folder.
 The template will now be available from the Project Gallery.

+#### To template an existing untemplated chapter

+If you are templating an existing chapter that does not have any paragraph styles applied, it is best to create a new document (File -> New from Template).
+In the pop-up that appears, select My Templates and ORA.dot (if this does not appear, go back to the installation steps).
+You can then copy-paste the original chapter into this new document and apply template styles using the Style pane.
+There is a cheat sheet of common template styles at https://oreil.ly/word-template-styles.

 <h2 id="menus-toolbars">The O'Reilly Menus and Toolbars</h2>

+**Please note that the SmartStyler and O'Reilly Toolbar do not work in newer versions of Word, but this section remains for those using older software.**

 In addition to the two custom toolbars you should see on your screen (labeled "O'Reilly SmartStyler" and "O'Reilly Toolbar"—if you don't see them, go to **View→Toolbars**, and be sure they're checked), you'll notice two new menus, labeled "ORAStyles" and "ORATools."
 Among these toolbars and menus, you should be able to find most of the tools you'll need.